#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 And close their eyes to stop the Brad Pitt fiasco from repeating.
 Yeah.

-Tears for wheels.
-Confonigumbrie, please.
+Tears for Wales.
+Confunigums, please.

-It is queens for queen.
+It is Queens for Queen.
 And how many rounds are there?
 Three.

 I will go first.